jorgedb98/SBI/doc.md

 # 2. Tutorial
 ## 2.1 Installation
-Just download the good sh*it from github!!!!!!!!!
-It's free real state!!!!!!!!

 ## Usage from the Terminal
 In order for the program to run, the user simply has to execute the python script called __project.py__ and provide the obligatory arguments to obtain the model.
 A detailed explanation of possible arguments that may be provided to the program are listed below: